millamy/Cinema-Database/README.md

 2. Assumptions: a simple and functional structure enabling the storage and modification of selected data needed to operate the cinema
 • The cinema has many permanent employees
-• The number of cinema halls is a fixed
+• The number of cinema halls is fixed
 • Each cinema hall can have multiple employees
 • A single ticket applies to one movie seance
 • One movie can be created by many directors and producers